• Skip to primary navigation

-Homemade bath bombs are an easy treat that you can enjoy yourself or make as a gift.
-They are made from common, budget-friendly ingredients most of which you probably already have at home.
+Homemade bath bombs are a fun, easy treat that you can enjoy yourself or make as a gift.
+Using common, budget-friendly ingredients, I’ll show you how to make these DIY Bath Bombs at home.
+They’re a fun project to make with kids, too!

 diy bath bombs with title text "easy homemade bath bombs"